 Fast forward to now where my choice of fish is bright pink salmon, sans head and tail, stuffed with spinach and artichoke dip.

-HOW TO MAKE STUFFED SALMON WITH SPINACH AND ARTICHOKE DIP
+HOW TO MAKE THIS STUFFED SALMON RECIPE:

 - First and foremost, grab a paring knife.
 Then, slice a slit on the side of each salmon fillet to create a pocket.
 DO NOT cut all the way through – cut just enough to make a pocket.

 - Next, make the spinach and artichoke dip.
 You’ll want to grab some cream cheese, baby spinach, canned artichoke hearts, and garlic.
 Combine all of that in a skillet and cook just until tender and creamy.

 - Stuff each salmon fillet with the prepared dip; season with salt and pepper and transfer the fish to a skillet.

 - Cook for about 6 minutes; flip, add a bit of butter and a squeeze of lemon juice.
 Continue to cook for 5 to 7 more minutes, or until done.